Welcome remarks by Angel Gurría,

 Procurement can be a great tool to promote innovation.
-The OECD’s new report, Public Procurement for Innovation: Good Practices and Strategies, highlights many examples of countries and stakeholders taking procurement innovation seriously.
+The OECD’s new report, Anti-corruption and integrity in the public sector, highlights many examples of countries and stakeholders taking procurement innovation seriously.
 A number of countries are setting targets.
 Finland introduced a 5% target for innovative public procurement, while the Netherlands sets aside 2.5% of their procurement spending on innovation.

 Using procurement as a tool to promote innovation also ensures that policies are tailored to specific contexts.
 For example, the OECD is supporting Mexico’s effort to strengthen procurement strategies for the construction of Mexico City’s new international airport.